One-Bedroom ApartmentsCobble Hill, Brooklyn

 Cobble Hill is Brooklyn's quiet alternative to the noise and expense of nearby Brooklyn Heights.
 You're getting a historic, tree-canopied neighborhood where brownstone-lined streets feel insulated from the city's chaos.
 The area sits between two larger, more famous neighborhoods—Carroll Gardens to the south, Brooklyn Heights to the north—which means you benefit from their amenities without their density or price tags.
 Court Street runs through with boutique shops and restaurants, but the overwhelming character is residential: families, long-time owners, and professionals who chose stability over the nightlife you'd find in Williamsburg or Park Slope.

-Cobble Hill scores 6.4/10 overall on DwellCheck's livability index, ranking #8 of 19 in Brooklyn.
+Cobble Hill scores 6.4/10 overall on DwellCheck's livability index, ranking #9 of 32 in Brooklyn.
 Rent prices in Cobble Hill vary widely; check specific listings for current market rates.
 Cobble Hill has 2 subway stations within walking distance: Smith-9 Sts, Carroll St.

 Frequently Asked Questions

-How much do one-bedroom apartments cost in Cobble Hill?
+How much should I expect to pay in Cobble Hill?

-How is transit from Cobble Hill?
+How do I get around from Cobble Hill?

 Check a specific Cobble Hill address